tuefekci/blkhole/README.md

 blkhole has no security options because it is intended to be run in your local network.
 If you want to use it in a public network you need to setup your own security, for example reverse nginx with password protection.

+#### Settings
+parallel=3 # Number of parallel downloads
+connections=3 # Number of connections per download bandwidth=3072 # Max bandwidth in B/s
+chunkSize=32 # Chunk size in MB (faster connection should have bigger chunk size slower smaller this is specific to your network mostly)

 #### Standalone PHP > 7.4 (older versions might work but i am not testing them)
 - Edit config_example.ini add your alldebrid api key etc. and rename to config.ini.
 - run composer update